afroisalreadyinu/miniboss/README.md

 # miniboss

-miniboss is a Python application that can be used to locally start multiple dependent docker services, individually rebuild and restart them, and run initialization jobs.
-The definitions for services can be written in Python, allowing you to use
+miniboss is a Python application for locally running multiple dependent docker services, individually rebuilding and restarting them, and managing application state with lifecycle hooks.
+Services definitions can be written in Python, allowing the use of programming logic instead of markup.

 ## Why not docker-compose?

-First and foremost, this is not YAML. `docker-compose` is in the school of yaml-as-service-description, which means that going beyond a static description of a service set necessitates templates, or some kind of scripting.
+First and foremost, good old Python instead of YAML. `docker-compose` is in the school of yaml-as-service-description, which means that going beyond a static description of a service set necessitates templates, or some kind of scripting.
 One could as well use a full-blown programming language, while trying to keep simple things simple.
 Another thing sorely missing in `docker-compose` is lifecycle hooks, i.e. a mechanism whereby scripts can be executed when the state of a container changes.
 Lifecycle hooks have been [requested](https://github.com/docker/compose/issues/1809) [multiple](https://github.com/docker/compose/issues/5764) [times](https://github.com/compose-spec/compose-spec/issues/84), but were not